• HOME

 15 Best Hotels in Antigua: Where to Stay in Guatemala’s Colonial Gem

-What I love most about Antigua is its charm; its colorful buildings hugging cobbled streets, its colonial architecture hiding unique hotels and cafes, its backdrop of towering, erupting volcanoes…
+What I love most about Antigua is its charm: its colorful buildings hugging cobbled streets, its colonial architecture hiding unique hotels and cafes, and its backdrop of towering, erupting volcanoes.

 While the city of Antigua is fairly small and walkable, there are dozens of incredible places to stay.
 The question is: How do you choose?!

-During our time living in Antigua as digital nomads, we had the wonderful opportunity to explore and discover the best areas to stay in and hotels that stood out from the crowd, all of which I took note of to save for later.
+During our time living in Antigua as digital nomads, we had the wonderful opportunity to explore and discover the best hotels that stood out from the crowd, all of which I took note of to save for later.

-In this post, I’ll be detailing all the top hotels and places to stay in Antigua Guatemala, so you can spend less time worrying about the nitty-gritty and more time planning your Antigua itinerary with adventurous day trips and things to do!
+In this post, I’ll detail all the top hotels and places to stay in Antigua, Guatemala, so you can spend less time worrying about the nitty-gritty details and more time planning the perfect Antigua itinerary

 15 Best Hotels in Antigua Guatemala